rutunjs/DataEngineeringServicesPrep/Athena.md

   - Athena Query Federation with Lambda UDFs
     - Lambda UDF for Custom Logic: In addition to SQL UDFs, Athena supports using AWS Lambda functions as UDFs (User Defined Functions).
 This allows you to execute custom code during query execution, enabling more complex logic like calling external APIs, applying machine learning models, or working with unstructured data.
     - Data Transformation on the Fly: These federated queries enable custom processing and transformations that go beyond Athena's built-in SQL functionality.
+  - MSCK REPAIR TABLE
+    - The MSCK REPAIR TABLE command in Amazon Athena is used to update the AWS Glue Data Catalog with information about new partitions that have been added to a table in Amazon S3, but are not yet reflected in the Data Catalog.
+This command is particularly useful for partitioned tables when new partitions are manually added to the underlying S3 storage, but the metadata for those partitions has not yet been updated in the Glue Data Catalog.
+    - Use it when To avoid manually adding each new partition to the Glue Data Catalog using ALTER TABLE ADD PARTITION.
 </details>

 <details>